-Audio Episode[spreaker type=player resource=”episode_id=51939433″ width=”100%” height=”200px” theme=”light” playlist=”false” playlist-continuous=”false” chapters-image=”true” episode-image-position=”left” hide-logo=”false” hide-likes=”false” hide-comments=”false” hide-sharing=”false” hide-download=”false”]
+Audio Episode[spreaker type=player resource=”episode_id=51939433″ width=”100%” height=”200px” theme=”dark” playlist=”false” playlist-continuous=”false” chapters-image=”true” episode-image-position=”left” hide-logo=”false” hide-likes=”false” hide-comments=”false” hide-sharing=”false” hide-download=”false”]

 [00:00:34] Welcome to a new English Express episode.
-In this episode, we will talk about the special way we can pronounce or and from actually we’ll talk about the reduced pronunciation of these two words, especially when they come in the middle of a sentence, you can find the transcript on my website, englishpluspodcast.com.
+In this episode, we will talk about the special way we can pronounce for and from actually, we’ll talk about the reduced pronunciation of these two words, especially when they come in the middle of a sentence.
+You can find the transcript on my website, englishpluspodcast.com.

 [00:00:54] You can find the links in the description of the episode.
 And now, without further ado, let’s talk about the reduced forms of for and from.

 [00:01:07] So what’s the big deal about four and from?
 Why can’t we just say it for and from?
 It’s easy, right?
 Yes, it is.
 Obviously, it is very easy to say for and from, and there’s nothing wrong about that.
 But usually when for and from are not at the end of the sentence, their pronunciation is reduced.
 I will give you an example.